RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

 ### Delete

-Deleting columns in DBeaver is a simple process, but it's also a significant action that should be done with caution.
+Deleting columns in DBeaver is a simple process, but it's also a significant action that should be done cautiously.
 Once a column is deleted, all the data stored in that column will be lost.
 Here's how you can delete a column:
 1) Navigate to the table and column in question using the **Database Navigator**.
 2) Right-click on the column and select **Delete** from the context menu.
 Alternatively, you can select the necessary column